 The Network has access to numerous types of response vessels throughout the Network coverage area.
-The newly added 146’ Sea Strike will provide Network participants with the only purpose-built OSRV (Oil Spill Recovery Vessel) in Alaska.
-Chadux owns and operates 15 response vessels of their own, with an additional 30 vessels of opportunity distributed throughout the Network coverage area.
-There are 21 barges of opportunity that have established agreements with Chadux for a collective capacity of over 620,000 barrels.
+The newly added 166’ purpose-built OSRV Ocean Liberty stationed in Unalaska, as well as the 146’ OSRV Sea Strike stationed in Kodiak.
+These vessels will provide Network participants with the only purpose-built OSRV’s (Oil Spill Recovery Vessel) in Alaska.
+Chadux owns and operates 15 response vessels of their own, with an additional 40+ vessels of opportunity distributed throughout the Network coverage area.
+There are 31 barges of opportunity that have established agreements with Chadux for a collective capacity of over 900,000 barrels.
 The Network also has established agreements with 6 towing companies for a total of 19 tugs of opportunity that operate in Alaska.

 The 146′ oil spill response vessel (OSRV) Sea Strike is under contract with the Network to support response incidents in Alaska.
 The Sea Strike is the only purpose-built OSRV in Alaska with the capability to support spill response or salvage operations along the Alaska Peninsula, Gulf of Alaska and Aleutian Islands.
 With berthing capacity for 15, a range of 5,000+ miles and considerable deck space for response or salvage gear, Network participants now have access to another specialized tool suited for response operations in remote Alaska locations.
 For more information on Paradigm Marine go here.

-The 264’ oil spill response barge (OSRB) Kittiwake is under contract with the Network to support response incidents in Alaska.
+The 264’ oil spill response barge (OSRB) Kittiwake is under contract to support response incidents in Alaska.
 The Kittiwake has a carrying capacity of over 23,000 barrels, two deck cranes, 4 lightering fenders, lightering transfer pump, and a cargo transfer pump.